CUASAS/pixel-gantry-control/README.md

 ### Installing gVision API

 Due to large binary file sizes, the gVision API is not included in the git repository.
 Instead, you need to download the [latest releast](https://github.com/CUASAS/pixel-gantry-vision/releases).
-Download the zip archive and unzip it into `pixel-gantry-control\Gantry\Shared Components\`.
+Download the zip archive and unzip it's contents into `pixel-gantry-control\Gantry\Shared Components\gVision API\`.
 If the zip file contains any redistributable installers, run those now to install any required libraries.

 ### Selecting a Config